 Control and Dynamical Systems

 CDS 90 abc.
 Senior Thesis in Control and Dynamical Systems.
 9 units (0-0-9); first, second, third terms.
 Prerequisite: CDS 110 or CDS 112 (may be taken concurrently).
 Research in control and dynamical systems, supervised by a Caltech faculty member.
 The topic selection is determined by the adviser and the student and is subject to approval by the CDS faculty.
 First and second terms: midterm progress report and oral presentation during finals week.
 Third term: completion of thesis and final presentation.
 Not offered on a pass/fail basis.
-Instructor: Murray.
+Instructor: Staff.

 CDS 112.
 Control System Design.
 9 units (3-2-4); second term.
 Prerequisites: CDS 110 (or equivalent) and CDS 131.
 Optimization-based design of control systems, including optimal control and receding horizon control.
 Robustness and uncertainty management in feedback systems through stochastic and deterministic methods.
 Introductory random processes, Kalman filtering, and norms of signals and systems.
-Instructor: Doyle.
+Not offered 2017–18.

 CDS 190.
 Independent Work in Control and Dynamical Systems.
 Units to be arranged; first, second, third terms; maximum two terms.
-Prerequisite: CDS 110 or CDS 140.
+Prerequisite: CDS 110.
 Research project in control and dynamical systems, supervised by a CDS faculty member.